tud-amt/tud-amt.github.io/content/_index.md

       image:
         filename: researchthemes.jpg
       text:
         The PAAM Lab at the [*Faculty of Aerospace Engineering*](https://www.tudelft.nl/lr) at Delft University of Technology is investigating the structure-processing-property relationship of lightweight architected materials.
-We combine (self) assembly, processing und manufacturing methods to architect maerials at multiple scale to explore their synergistic properties.
+We combine (self) assembly, processing und manufacturing methods to architect materials at multiple scale to explore their synergistic properties.

   - block: collection
     content: